ND3MW4/NDEMWA.GITHUB.IO/_pages/Projects.md

 # 🛠 Projects

-Here’s a selection of projects showcasing my work across **Data Science & AI**
+Here’s a selection of projects showcasing my work in **Data Science & AI**

 ---